Gi60s/openapi-enforcer-middleware/docs-src/guide/controllers.md

     }
     ```

-2. When telling the Open API Enforcer Middleware where to find the controller, also specify the parameters to pass in:
+2. When telling the OpenAPI Enforcer Middleware where to find the controller, also specify the parameters to pass in:

     ```js
     const EnforcerMiddleware = require('openapi-enforcer-middleware')